 - Maintenance of lung inflation and airway hygiene

 - Operation of highly sophisticated equipment

-- Performance of CPR and application of ventilator life support technology.
+- Performance of CPR and application of life support technology.

 - Evaluation of patient responses to therapy

-The dedicated curriculum prepares the graduate to practice as an entry-level advanced registered respiratory therapist.
+The dedicated curriculum prepares the graduate to practice as a registered respiratory therapist.
 The curriculum is primarily sequential, combining theory classes and clinical experience to facilitate mastering the learning process.

 The Respiratory Care Program requires that all graduates demonstrate competence in didactic coursework and a specified list of clinical competencies.

 Outcomes data from the Annual Report of Current Status has been posted on the CoARC website.
 Follow this link directly to the Programmatic Outcomes Data page.